kalxas/rasdaman/doc/main/04_ql-guide.rst

     select rgb.red * 2c
     from rgb

-Note that the constant is marked as being of type char so that the result of the two char types again will yield a char result (8 bit per pixel).
-Omitting the "``c``" would lead to an addition of long integer and char, the result being long integer with 32 bit per pixel.
-Although pixel values obviously are the same in both cases, the second alternative requires four times the memory space.
+Note that the constant is marked as being of type char so that the result type is minimized (short).
+Omitting the "``c``" would lead to an addition of long integer and char, resulting in long integer with 32 bit per pixel.
+Although pixel values obviously are the same in both cases, the second alternative requires twice the memory space.
+For more details visit the :ref:`type-coercion` section.

 .. _sec-struct-component-sel: